-Successful applicants are assigned to a position number in Sivumuaqatigiit Division of Executive and Intergovernmental Affairs (EIA) for the duration of their leave.
-EIA will pay all eligible costs.
+Successful applicants are assigned to a position number in Sivumuaqatigiit Division of Human Resources (HR) for the duration of their leave.
+HR will pay all eligible costs.

 Employees must commit to work for the GN after they complete their education for a time that is at least equivalent to the length of time they were on Amaaqtaarniq leave.